-There are few pieces of equipment in the game of hockey which are more important or take more time to choose than hockey gloves.
-Each player tends to have a different preference - and also tend to be extremely picky.
+There are few pieces of equipment in the game of hockey more important or more time consuming to choose than hockey gloves.
+Players tend to have different preferences—and also tend to be extremely picky.

-In todays game, there are two basic, broad categories of fit that most gloves will fall into.
-The first is the traditional four-roll style and the other would be the tighter fitting, natural or anatomical fit.
-The choice between these two styles is up to the player to try out and feel which is more comfortable.
+In today's game, there are two broad categories of fit into which most gloves will fall.
+The first is the traditional four-roll style, and the other is the tighter fitting, natural or anatomical fit.
+It's up to the player to try these two styles and feel which is more comfortable.

-Once you have tried on some different styles and seen which you prefer, fitting the glove is pretty simple.
-Gloves run from Youth sizes (8”, 9”,10”), Junior sizes (11”, 12”) to Senior sizes (13”, 14”, 15”).
+Once you have tried on some different hockey glove styles and made a choice, fitting the glove is pretty simple.
+Gloves run from Youth sizes (8”, 9”,10”), to Junior sizes (11”, 12”), to Senior sizes (13”, 14”, 15”).
 The ideal fit, will be comfortable, and not too tight.
-An overly tight glove can feel like you have more control and some people see it as a positive, it also will feel easier to move and feel more broken in right off the shelf, since it is designed for a smaller and likely weaker hand.
-Going with a glove that's too small will compromise your protection, and with growing players, force you to grow out of the gloves quickly.
+An overly tight hockey glove can make you feel like you have more control; some players see it this as a positive.
+It will also feel easier to move in a tight glove, and feel more broken in right off the shelf, since it is designed for a smaller and likely weaker hand.
+But choosing a hockey glove that's too small will compromise your protection and force younger players to outgrow the gloves quickly.

-You also don't want to have the gloves be too big – after all, having them fall off wouldn't be terribly productive for you on the ice!
-Having gloves that are too big can also affect your ability to hold, control, or pick up your stick.
-Although many parents of kids would prefer to save money and buy a size up (to avoid growing out of them) this can hurt the player's performance and create gaps in protection.
+You also don't want hockey gloves that are too big – after all, having them fall off wouldn't be terribly productive for you on the ice!
+Gloves that are too big can also affect your ability to hold, control, or pick up your hockey stick.
+Although many parents would prefer to save money and buy a size up to anticipate their child’s growth, this can hurt the player's performance and create gaps in protection.